square-one/square-one-cms/README.md

 # Square One CMS

-Square One is a light distribution of Joomla!
-It is being designed to meet the needs of developers who want a cleaner installation than Joomla.
-It removes many of the core extensions that are not required, so that you can install only the extensions that you need for your website.
+Square One is a distribution of Joomla!
+It is being designed to be a base to build custom distributions on top of as well as a light version of Joomla.

 ## How to use Square One

 If you know Joomla, then you will find Square One to be almost exactly the same.
 The major differences are many core extensions were removed, there are no additional frontend templates, you can reinstall the removed core extensions, the installer does not have sample content, and the branding was changed to Square One.

 You can download Square One two ways.
-Go to https://github.com/gnomeontherun/square-one-cms/downloads and you will see a list of download packages.
+Go to https://github.com/square-one/square-one-cms/downloads and you will see a list of download packages.
 These are the official releases.
 If you want to test the more recent version, use the 'Download as zip/tar.gz' buttons to get a copy of the most current code.
 Be sure you are on the staging branch, which you should be on by default.

-To use the new Core Extensions installer, simply to go the Extension Manager -> Core Extensions.
+To use the new Core Extensions installer, simply to go the Extension Manager.
 There you can find the list of extensions, and select ones to install.
 They are downloaded and installed directly without having to do it manually.

 ## Goals for Square One